cristinamatacuta/GuessingGame/README.md

-# 🎙️ Trivaso - Voice-Based Trivia Game 🎮
+if# 🎙️ Trivaso - Voice-Based Trivia Game 🎮

 Trivaso is an interactive voice-controlled trivia game where players answer questions from different categories and difficulty levels.
 The game provides clues, listens for responses, and reacts dynamically based on the user’s answers.